Aidar5/nattoeng/docs/source/book/03_start/2_variables.rst

     In [8]: id(c)
     Out[8]: 31671480

-In this example you can see that all three names refer to the same identifier, that is, it is the same object to which the three references "a", "b" and "c" point.
-With numbers Python has one feature that can be slightly misunderstood: numbers from -5 to 256 are pre-created and stored in an array (list).
-Therefore, when you create a number from this range, you actually create a reference to the number in the generated array.
+In this example you can see that all three names refer to the same identifier, so it is the same object to which the three references "a", "b" and "c" point.
+Concerning numbers Python has one feature that can be slightly misunderstood: numbers from -5 to 256 are pre-created and stored in an array (list).
+Therefore, when you create a number from this range you actually create a reference to the number in the generated array.

 .. note::
     This feature is specific to the implementation of Cpython which is discussed in the book